ethereum/aleth/doc/private_net_sync.rst

 Node 2 doesn't sync with node 1
 -------------------------------
 This means that node 2 couldn't successfully peer with node 1.
-A common cause when running a private network is using a different chain config for each node.
-You can enable verbose logging on node 1 (``-v4 --log-channels net sync``) to get helpful logs for debugging. **You need to enable the verbose logging on the node being connected to (i.e. the miner).**
+A possible reason for this when running a private network is using a different chain config for each node.
+To see if this is the issue, enable verbose logging on node 1 (``-v4 --log-channels net sync``) to get helpful logs for debugging.

 **Example**: Here are the node 1 logs when node 1 and node 2 use different chain configuration files (note the ``Peer not suitable for sync: Invalid genesis hash.`` error):